-Periodization is the structured planning of training over time to manage intensity, volume, recovery, and performance.
-In Strongman, periodization is essential because athletes must develop multiple physical qualities at once — maximal strength, explosive power, technical skill, and conditioning — while avoiding burnout and injury.
+Periodization is the structured planning of your training over time to manage intensity, volume, recovery, and performance.
+In strongman, periodization is essential because you have to develop multiple physical qualities at once, maximal strength, explosive power, technical skill, and conditioning, while avoiding burnout and injury.

-Without structure, Strongman training quickly becomes chaotic.
-With proper periodization, athletes progress consistently, peak for competition, and maintain long-term durability.
+Without structure, strongman training quickly turns chaotic.
+With proper periodization, you progress consistently, peak for competition, and hold your long-term durability.

 Why Periodization Matters in Strongman